kiboschool/course-programming-2/src/lessons/abstraction/flexibility.md

 The problem is that **the details are not hidden**.
 To improve the code, the high level code should not have details about how the save is occurring!

-A solution would be to instead have code that looks like this:
+A good solution would be to instead have code that looks like this:

 ```python
 class GameSaver: